No Comment

 What emerges is less an exhibition than a temporary ecology of relations.

 The title, No Comment, should therefore not be understood as a refusal of meaning.
-Rather, it acknowledges the limits of commentary itself.
+Rather, it acknowledges the limits of commentary itself, and a hesitation toward interpretation.

-Ultimately, No Comment proposes that the exhibition itself can function as a work of art: a fragile and unrepeatable composition produced collectively by artists, participants, strangers and circumstance.
-Like a fleeting alignment of forces, it appears briefly, assumes form for a moment, and disappears again.
+Ultimately, No Comment proposes the exhibition itself as a work, a fragile composition produced collectively by artists, participants, strangers and situation.
+It appears briefly, stabilises for a moment, then disappears.

-What remains is not a definitive statement but the trace of having been there.
+What remains is not a statement, but the trace of having been there.